orsonteodoro/oiledmachine-overlay/README.md

 the fix require these features to be present.

-In addition, ARCH=amd64 users without CET must build and rebuild all packages that use LTO with clang or disable selectively LTO in to prevent building/linking issues when LLVM CFI is being used.
+In addition, ARCH=amd64 users without CET must build and rebuild all packages that use LTO with Clang or disable selectively LTO in to prevent building/linking issues when LLVM CFI is being used.
 LLVM CFI requires LTO to work.
+There may be issues with static-libs.
+If problems are encountered with static-libs, the package should either be disable static-libs or recompiled the package with static libs with Clang only.

 ### 2023 policy